Maximizing Conversion Rates with Effective Customer Review Strategies

 When you ask customers for reviews, ask them to include photos and videos.
 And since visual content is primarily captured on phones, make sure it’s easy to upload photos and videos from mobile devices.

-Also, make the process of collecting photos and videos from shoppers efficient for your company.
+Also, make collecting photos and videos from shoppers efficient for your company.
 Let customers natively submit content through your website instead of having them upload the content to a third-party service first.

 Make customer-submitted visual content easily discoverable

-Make it immediately obvious that customer-submitted visual content is available on the product detail page.
-Otherwise, you run the risk of the shopper going off your site to look for user-submitted visual content somewhere else.
+Make it immediately evident that customer-submitted visual content is available on the product detail page.
+Otherwise, the shopper may leave your site to look for user-submitted visual content elsewhere.

-Your goal is to provide the shopper with all the information they need to make a purchase decision in one place, so they don’t leave and end up buying elsewhere.
+Your goal is to provide the shopper with all the information they need to make a purchase decision in one place so they don’t leave and buy elsewhere.

-Zappos.com’s photo gallery at the top of the Customer Reviews section makes it immediately obvious that reviews include customer images.
-They also make the accompanying written text accessible – when the user clicks on an image, a popover comes up with the customer’s comments.
+Zappos.com’s photo gallery at the top of the Customer Reviews section immediately shows that reviews include customer images.
+They also make the accompanying written text accessible—when the user clicks on an image, a popover with the customer’s comments appears.

 This is going to sound obvious, but enough websites do it to warrant a warning:

-Do not show average ratings if you do not have enough ratings.
+Only show average ratings if you have enough ratings.

-Pick a threshold, and do not display averages until you reach that threshold.
+Pick a threshold, and only display averages once you reach that threshold.

 This pair of jeans, for instance, looks poorly rated at first glance.
 The score, however, is based on just one review: